 Pre-visit planning trips

-We encourage those who have made an education booking to come on a pre-visit planning trip, to familiarise themselves with the Discovery Centre before your trip and/or complete a risk assessment.
-Please bring proof of your visit (e.g. staff card, school letterhead, or a copy of your booking confirmation) with you and show it at reception upon arrival, to gain free entry to the site.
+We encourage those who have made an education booking to come on a pre-visit planning trip, to familiarise themselves with the Discovery Centre and complete a risk assessment.
+Please bring proof of your booking (e.g. staff card, school letterhead, or a copy of your booking confirmation) and show it at reception upon arrival, to gain free entry to the site.